French Flemish

-French Flemish (Fransch vlaemsch, Standard Dutch: Frans-Vlaams, flamand français) is a West Flemish dialect spoken in the north of contemporary France.
+French Flemish (Fransch vlaemsch, Flamind franchoèse, Standard Dutch: Frans-Vlaams, flamand français) is a West Flemish dialect spoken in the north of contemporary France.

 Place names indicate that Flemish was spoken as early as the 8th century in the region of Flanders that was ceded to France at the 1659 Treaty of the Pyrenees.
 This area became known as French Flanders.
 Its dialect subgroup, called French Flemish, meanwhile, became a minority dialect that survives mainly in Dunkirk (Duinkerke in Dutch, Duunkerke in West Flemish, "dune church"), Bourbourg (Broekburg in Dutch), Calais (Kales), Saint-Omer (Sint-Omaars), with its Flemish ethnic enclave of Haut-Pont (Haute-Ponte), and Bailleul (Belle).

 French Flemish has about 20,000 daily users, and twice that number of occasional speakers.
 The dialect's status appears to be moribund, but there has been an active movement to retain French Flemish in the region.

 Status

 Though generally seen as a dialect of Dutch, some of its speakers prefer to call it a regional language.
 Jean-Paul Couché, chairman of the Akademie voor Nuuze Vlaemsche Taele (ANVT), argues:

 Linguistically, a dialect depends on a larger, national language.
 That does not apply to French Flemish.
 We are not connected to standard Dutch because it is an artificial language that was created based on the dialects of North Holland.
 Research shows that the distance between French Flemish and Dutch is greater than that between Dutch and German.

 Although French Flemish and West Flemish are together with Limburgish the most distant dialects from Standard Dutch, Standard Dutch and Standard German are more distant still.
 However, that is not the case for dialects spoken at both sides of the Dutch-German border.
 This is partly due to the fact that those German dialects are not dialects of High German but of Low German and Low Franconian.

 Historic regression of Dutch in the Western periphery.
 The blue line indicates the situation in the 7th–8th century; the red line marks the situation during the 20th century; the black line is the current French-Belgian border.